Badr-Faisal/Arabic-Sign-Language-Recognition-Graduation-Project-/README.md

 # Arabic-Sign-Language-Recognition-Graduation-Project-

+# The Model that was used in our project mainly is SignLangMobileNetV2.ipynb

+# rest models are used for experiments

 # Graduation Project: Arabic Sign Language Recognition & Mobile App Integration:
 ## Developed a real-time sign recognition module using MobileNetV2 to classify 33 Arabic alphabet gestures from webcam input Integrated model into